-Having a conversation about your parent's end-of-life choices can be intimidating, but there are several steps you can take to ensure the dialogue about their future care and financial planning happens in an effective and collaborative way.
+Having a conversation about your parents' end-of-life choices can be intimidating, but there are steps you can take to ensure the dialogue about their future care and financial planning happens in an effective and collaborative way.
 In this blog post, we'll discuss our 4 tips for how to talk with your aging parents about their future.

-The best starting point ahead of having this aging conversation with your parents is to try to step into your parent’s shoes.
-Understandably, they may have anxieties and concerns about planning for their future care.
+The best starting point ahead of having this aging conversation with your parents is to try to step into your parents' shoes.
+Understandably, your parents may have anxieties and concerns about planning for their future care.
 Be mindful not to minimize those feelings.
 It’s important to recognize them and continue to ask questions so you can better understand their reservations.
 Doing so will make it clear that you respect their wishes.

 Bring up the conversation in the context of helping them plan for their care now and into the future.
 And make it clear this conversation is about their wants, needs and wishes, not about dollar amounts or inheritances.

-Learn about the important documents that need to be in place before long-term care issues arise.
-These include a Durable Power of Attorney, Health Care Proxy, Living Will and a Last Will and Testament.
+Learn about the important legal documents that need to be in place before long-term care issues arise.
+These include a Durable Power of Attorney, Health Care Proxy, Living Will, and a Last Will and Testament.

 Be prepared to have multiple discussions with your siblings and parents.
 Make a point to continue the conversation as it evolves over time.
 The most successful families have periodic meetings on a yearly basis, often with the parents' elder law attorney present, as this helps everyone stay on task and set long-term goals together as a team.

 To find out more about setting up an estate plan, protecting assets and our signature Life Care Plan legal service which combines Asset Protection, Medicaid and Care Advocacy, and offers a holistic approach that helps families with every aspect of caring for someone with long term care needs, contact Tully Law Group at 631-424-2800 to set up a free consultation.